Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 Confusingly, carbon negative and carbon positive mean the same thing.
 This is when a business is removing more carbon from the atmosphere than it’s producing.

 Being carbon neutral means balancing your carbon emissions by offsetting an equivalent amount of carbon as the amount you produce.
 This can be done through avoidance or removal offsets.
 You can be a carbon neutral business without reducing your emissions, as offsetting and reducing are different things.
+Carbon neutral is a steppingstone to net zero, but not an end point.

 Carbon offsetting is used to counter the greenhouse gas emissions you produce by reducing emissions somewhere else.
 There are two different types of offsetting: avoidance and removal.

 Avoidance offsets are where carbon is prevented from entering the atmosphere elsewhere.
-For example, investing in solar panel offset projects prevents carbon from entering the atmosphere elsewhere as it allows renewable energy to be used instead of fossil fuels.
+For example, investing in solar panel projects prevents carbon from entering the atmosphere elsewhere as it allows renewable energy to be used instead of fossil fuels.

 Make sure that any offsets you buy are through a verified scheme.
 Verifications you should look out for are Gold standard, Quality Assurance Standard or Verra standard.

-Carbon sequestration is the capturing and storing atmospheric carbon.
+Carbon sequestration is the process of capturing and storing atmospheric carbon.
 It’s one method of reducing the amount of carbon dioxide in the atmosphere with the goal of reducing climate change.
 This can be done naturally through methods such as reforestation, and artificially using technology to capture air and store the carbon deep underground.

 Carbon sinks are systems that remove and store carbon from the earth’s atmosphere.
 A carbon sink is anything that absorbs more carbon from the atmosphere than it releases – for example, plants, the ocean and soil.